oracle/node-oracledb/doc/api.md

 If you are using Oracle Client 19c, the latest [Easy Connect Plus][151] syntax allows the use of multiple hosts or ports, along with optional entries for the wallet location, the distinguished name of the database server, and even lets some network configuration options be set.
-This means that a [`sqlnet.ora`](#tnsadmin) file is not needed for some common connection scenarios.
+This means that [`tnsnames.ora`](#tnsadmin) or [`sqlnet.ora`](#tnsadmin) files are not needed for some further common connection scenarios.
+For example, if a firewall terminates idle connections every four minutes, you may decide it is more efficient to keep connections alive instead of having the overhead of recreation.
+Your connection string could be `"mydbmachine.example.com/orclpdb1?expire_time=3"` to send packets every three minutes with the [`SQLNET.EXPIRE_TIME`][159] feature.

 #### <a name="embedtns"></a> 14.2.2 Embedded Connect Descriptor Strings